getreu/tp-note/docs/source/tpnote--manpage.md

 slight filename modification due to its sanitization filters (cf. '`sanit()`' in the section _Template filters_).

-You can disable the _prepend header_ feature by setting the configuration file variable '`arg_default.add_header = false`'.
+The _prepend header_ feature is disabled by default ('`arg_default.add_header = false`').
+It can be enabled either with the '`--add-header`' command line flag or by setting '`arg_default.add_header = true`' in the configuration file.
 To disable all filename synchronization, set '`arg_default.no_filename_sync = true`'.
-This guarantees, that Tp-Note will never change neither the filename nor the YAML header of an existing file.
+This guarantees that Tp-Note will never change either the filename or the YAML header of an existing file.

 For a more detailed description of templates and their defaults, please consult the '`const`' definitions in Tp-Note's source code files